The Four Hybrid Workplace Models for the Future of Work

 Nomads are balancing in-office attendance with remote-work flexibility.
 Office workspaces are primarily used for flexible work and collaboration.
 This hybrid workforce is expected to be commuting into the office a few days of their workweek, but they’ll also be free to remote work from wherever they like for the remainder of the week.

 Due to hugely varied employee needs, schedules, and work-life balance, advanced workplace tools like neighborhoods, automated permissions, and real-time workplace maps are required to help Nomads manage flexibility at scale.
-Advanced workplace reports and analytics are also required, as Nomads will postpone real estate decisions until they’ve collected enough data to confirm that this hybrid model reflects the employee demand for the physical workplace.
+Advanced workplace reports and analytics are also required, as Nomads will postpone real estate decisions until they’ve collected enough data to confirm that this work arrangement reflects the employee demand for the physical workplace.

-The Nomad model is helpful for companies that need to meet key organizational objectives (e.g. space utilization, real estate) while giving more flexibility to employees.
+This hybrid team model is helpful for companies that need to meet key organizational objectives (e.g. space utilization, real estate) while giving employees the work options they need to avoid Zoom burnout.
 Technology companies are some of the most likely candidates to adopt this model.

 Pioneers are giving teams the freedom to choose where, when, and how they work.
-Employees can spend five days a week at the office, split their week between home and HQ, or go fully remote and beam into every meeting via Zoom.
+Employees can spend five days a week at the office, split their week between home and HQ, or go remote first and join meetings via Zoom, Slack, Microsoft Teams, or other video calls.
 Physical workplaces are transformed to support a variety of employee needs, work styles, and in-office schedules.

 This model is ideal for organizations that want to give employees the autonomy and flexibility to work independently.
 Advertising agencies, PR agencies, and companies that employ knowledge workers commonly adopt this approach.